 The CTSI Translational Workforce Development Program offers the following education and involvement opportunities for clinical research professionals, research coordinators and nurses.

 Clinical trials are critical for developing and delivering evidence-based care.
 Trial success often depends on clinical research professionals’ work as vital members of the research team.
 Opportunities such as research certification, seminar series, professional associations and online resources help to grow research at UF and make a difference in patients’ lives.

-Sign up for the weekly CTSI email newsletter, Quick Links, to hear about the latest seminars, courses and other events related to translational research.
+The weekly CTSI email newsletter, Quick Links, provides the latest information on seminars, courses and other events related to translational research.
 If you’re interested in information specific to clinical-research professionals, email Bob Kolb to join his coordinators’ liststerv.

 The Next National Research Coordinator Consortium (NRCC) provides an ongoing forum for deliberate and meaningful discussions around the multifaceted, expanding role of coordinators among the Clinical and Translational Science Award hubs.
 Contact Bob Kolb to subscribe to the listserv.

 Part of the Clinical Research Professionals Advisory Council.
 This council was established to help UF clinical research professionals become competent communicators and actors in the intersectional areas of diversity and culture.
 With the clinical research professional and community member in mind, this council seeks to develop opportunities in raising awareness of distinct needs for diversity and inclusion, while identifying and disseminating best-practice information in the UF clinical research community.

 - The Clinical Trials Submission Process Manual was created by Jennifer Hosford, a graduate of the Academy of Research Excellence.
 It’s an incredible tool for both novice and experienced coordinators.
 If you wish to contact Jennifer, call (352) 273-9173 or email firstname.lastname@example.org.